Reports say Tesla plant workers are testing positive for Covid-19 as production problems pile up - Local News 8

 But Covid isn’t the only issue Tesla is facing since it resumed production.

-In an email Musk sent to Tesla employees, reported by electric vehicle news site Electrek, the CEO said that there have been problems ramping up production of the Model Y, the lower-priced SUV that Tesla started building earlier this year before the shutdowns.
+In an email Musk sent to Tesla employees, reported by Electrek and Business Insider, the CEO said that there have been problems ramping up production of the Model Y, the lower-priced SUV that Tesla started building earlier this year before the shutdowns.

 The Model Y is a key vehicle for Tesla and is expected to become its best-selling vehicle.
 In April Musk bragged to investors that for the first time that Tesla had turned a profit on a new vehicle in its first quarter of production.